druckmann-lab/nepr208/_assignments/01_perceptrons_and_oscillations.md

 1) First download and install virtualbox on your computer if you don't already have it https://www.virtualbox.org/wiki/Downloads

-2) The download a virtual machine I made: https:/hlab.stanford.edu/xp3.vdi
+2) The download a virtual machine I made https:/hlab.stanford.edu/xp3.vdi

 3) Then make a new device using this machine file.